 Luisina grew up in a loving family in the suburbs of Buenos Aires, Argentina, spending her days between school, the gymnastics club, her sister's concerts, playing piano with her mom, drinking mates with friends and wandering around theaters both on and off stage.

 At the age of 13, Luisina saw a circus show where she fell in love at first sight with the German Wheel and from that moment on they never separated again.
 Hand in hand with Leandro Aita, Luisina made her first turns around the wheel at the Espacio Zero circus school in Buenos Aires.
 After high school, Luisina was fortunate enough to train and work side by side with one of her first and greatest inspirations, Wolfgang Bientzle - an icon in the history of German Wheel as a sport and as an art - who generously invited her to further her practice at CircEsteem, a youth circus school in Chicago, USA.

 At the age of 24, responding to a need for new artistic challenges and internal exploration, Luisina decided to temporarily withdraw her focus from work in order to place it on her training and growth as an artist.
-She is currently in her third and final year at the National Circus School of Montréal, under the program of Generalist Artist in German Wheel and Cyr Wheel (Hula Hoop Manipulation as a complementary discipline), with completion date in June 2019.
+She spent three years at the National Circus School of Montréal and, in 2019, she graduated from the DEE Generalist Artist program in the disciplines of German Wheel and Cyr Wheel (Minor in Hula Hoop Manipulation)

-For projects, questions or comments, please do not hesitate to contact Luisina.
+For questions, comments, or projects, please do not hesitate to contact Luisina.
 Thank you!